Dearborn Public Schools: Academic performance

 Five schools in the district received National Blue Ribbon Schools Awards from the U.S. Department of Education from 2017 through 2021, including Iris Becker Elementary in 2017, STEM Middle School in 2018, Charles A. Lindbergh Elementary in 2019, and Haigh Elementary and Henry Ford Early College in 2021.

 Early college programs

 Dearborn Public Schools offers four early college programs through a partnership with Henry Ford College.
-All four programs allow students to attend school for five years to complete both a high school diploma and some college, potentially earning an associate degree, trade certification or college credits to apply toward a bachelor degree.
+All four programs allow students to attend school for five years to complete both a high school diploma and some college, potentially earning an associate degree, trade certification or college credits to apply toward a bachelor's degree.
 Three of the programs - Henry Ford Early College, Henry Ford Early College Advanced Manufacturing and Henry Ford Early College School of Education - focus on specific career areas and are housed on the Henry Ford College campus.
 The fourth program, Henry Ford Collegiate Academy, allows students to attend their home high school full-time for two years before starting to transition to college classes.